Nickson Fong

 Nickson Fong (born 1969) is a Singaporean computer graphics artist and the first Singaporean to receive an Academy Award.

 Early life

 Sent by his father for art lessons since three, Fong studied at the Savannah College of Art and Design after getting a diploma at the Nanyang Academy of Fine Arts; he graduated from the college in 1994.
 Prior to him obtaining his master's degree in computer art at Savannah, Fong studied at Saint Andrew's Secondary School.
 There, he was a "school dropout who flunked his exams every year."
-His school's principal was quoted as telling Fong's mother:
+His school's principal, the late Mr. Harry Tan Ho Swee, was quoted as telling Fong's mother:

 Career

 Early career in Japan

 Fong's first animation job was at Future Pirates in 1993, a Japanese game developer based in Tokyo, where he worked in the computer graphics department for a year.

-Early Short Films
+Early short films

 Fong's early films are heavily influenced by HR Giger and Hayao Miyazaki.
 In early 90s Nickson directed and produced "Screamscape" a CGI animated short film in collaboration with Dr. Seah Hock Soon (Professor School of Computer Engineering Nanyang Technological University) Special Thanks to Nanyang Technological University, Singapore.
 In 1994, Fong started working on his graduation project "Dreamaker" a CGI animated Short at Savannah College of Art and Design it was accepted at the Siggraph'96 Electronic Theater - Nickson Fong was the first student at Savannah College of Art Design to have an animated short film accepted at the Siggraph'96 Electronic Theater competing with professional in the animation industry.